GoogleCloudPlatform/gcs-fuse-csi-driver/examples/README.md

 # when you are using a Standard cluster, add a new node pool with GPU:
 CLUSTER_NAME=cluster-name
 ZONE=node-pool-zone
-gcloud container node-pools create pool-gpu-pytorch \
+gcloud container node-pools create gpu-test-pool \
   --accelerator type=nvidia-tesla-a100,count=2 \
   --zone ${ZONE} --cluster ${CLUSTER_NAME} \
   --num-nodes 1 \